EliasCottingham/NetSecProj/README.md

 		Function Intent:
 			A function to read the first portion of a message and return an integer for use in a switch statement for the different commands.
 		Function Structure:
-			A series of if statments using strncmp map between the input command cmd and the returned integer.
+			A series of if statements using strncmp map between the input command cmd and the returned integer.
 		Returns:
 			An integer from -1 to 4 representing the command.
 			0=put